LisaHJung/Trail-Less-Traveled-App/README.md

 1. Now can put a pry in environment.rb to run <ModelName>.all and see your seeds.

 Make sure your models inherit from `ActiveRecord::Base`

-#### Notes
-- To view database, can run `sqlite3 db/cats.db`, then can run `.schema` or `.tables` and can run any SQL commands.
-(Don't need to do this anymore though!
-ActiveRecord gives us a schema file!)

-.create (.new, .save)
-.all
-.count
-.find
-.find_by
-.where